sunriselayer/gitbook/README.md

 Sunrise unique functions:

+- Proof of Liquidity (PoL)
 - DA Fee Abstraction
-- Proof of Liquidity (PoL)
-- Long term Data Retrievable off chain BLOB Data Availability
+- Off Chain Blob Data Availability (Sunrise DA v2)
-- Sovereign Proof of Liquidity featured by Gluon
+- Sovereign Proof of Liquidity by Gluon

 ### Proof of Liquidity x Data Availability

 As mentioned above, Sunrise utilizes Proof of Liquidity to enhance the security of the Sunrise L1, and the liquidity and sovereignty of L2s on Sunrise.

 Sunrise also has a mechanism to incentivize DA network whereas other DA networks depend on altruism or voluntary contributions, hence Sunrise can enhance the throughput of the DA network.
-This feature and the incentive for optional long term data availability enables developers to build not only scalable L2s but also full-onchain new technologies like AI, Gaming, and so on.
+This feature and the incentive for optional long term data availability enables developers to build not only scalable L2s but also fully on-chain new technologies like AI, Gaming, and so on.

 ### Revenue (Fee Structure)